yradsmikham/spk-infra/README.md

 and likewise, afterwards in the discovery-service/west/generated directories.

-# CI/CD
+# CI/CD (Day 2)

 ## Version 1
 From Olina, Hugo has learned of the headaches from manually updating and versioning his cluster at scale.
 So, he attempts to come up with an approach to automate some of these components.

 Hugo creates git repositories to hold all of his infrastructure files: (1) Cluster HLD repo (contains `definition.json` files), and (2) Cluster Generated repo (contains generated terraform files).
-He wants to rely on git pull requests, and triggered Azure DevOps builds to automate changes made to his cluster.
+He wants to rely on git pull requests, and triggered Azure DevOps pipelines to automate changes made to his cluster.
 To do this, he writes a script for one of his Azure DevOps pipeline linked to the cluster definition repo that will do the following:

 - Download and install the latest version of `spk`
 - Runs `spk infra generate` on the modified `definition.json`